operasoftware/devopera/articles/_posts/2015-03-18-wifi-ble-javascript.md

 ### 3. Control a Servo

-Let’s wireup the breadboard with a servo this time!
+Let’s wire up the breadboard with a servo this time!

 We will use a servo motor and a capacitor.
 Wire up the Black / Brown wire to the `Gnd` pin of the Spark Core, Orange / Red to the `Vin` of the Spark Core and finally the Yellow wire will be used to wire up to the analog pin `A0` of the Spark Core.
 We will also use a capacitor between the `Vin` of the Spark Core and `Gnd` of the Spark Core to stabilize the power to the servo.
 Capacitor is optional, but it’s good to have it for stability.